ska-telescope/ska-mid-integration/docs/src/deployment_details/tmc_mid.rst

     #. **DishIDs** : User can set this value to provide the ID's of dishes present in the deployment.
 Default is ["SKA001", "SKA036", "SKA063", "SKA100"]

-    #. **SkuidService** :  This refers to the value for SKUID service.
-Currently defaults to "ska-ser-skuid-test-svc.ska-tmc-centralnode.svc.techops.internal.skao.int:9870".

     #.
 Variables under **DishVccConfig** section

         #. **DishVccUri** :  This refers to the URI for Dish VCC Configuration.
 Currently defaults to "car://gitlab.com/ska-telescope/ska-telmodel-data?ska-sdp-tmlite-repository-1.0.0#tmdata".